-This continuation of Dance 109A includes technique analysis, allowing instructor and student to work one-on-one to correct important technical issues.
-Activities emphasize alignment, placement, strength, injury prevention, and efficient joint articulation through the use of floor, barre, and other low-impact dance conditioning methods.
-Appropriate for those actively dancing or those returning to dance after an injury or period of inactivity.
-(CSU)
+- This continuation of Dance 109A includes technique analysis, allowing instructor and student to work one-on-one to correct important - technical issues.
+Activities emphasize alignment, placement, - strength, injury prevention, and efficient joint articulation through

 DANC 111: Hip Hop

 This class introduces hip-hop choreography with the use of isolations, techniques, and movement combinations derived from current and recent popular hip-hop music.
 The class teaches rhythm, musicality, coordination, and hip-hop choreography.
 Historical elements of this dance form are also covered.
 (CSU) AA/AS Area H